 In addition to the magnificent coastline, there is the sweeping savanna in the east, and the majestic Drakensberg mountain range in the west that offers some of the country's most awe-inspiring landscapes.
-Within the area is a vast 243 000-hectare sweep of basalt summits and buttresses.
-This section was formally granted World Heritage status in November 2000, and was renamed uKhahlamba-Drakensberg Park.
+A vast sweep of basalt summits and buttresses was formally granted World Heritage status in November 2000 and renamed uKhahlamba-Drakensberg Park.

 Visitors can enter the province through the King Shaka International Airport at La Mercy, north of Durban or use the extensive national road network.
 There are also two major harbours - the port of Durban, which is one the busiest in Africa, and Richards Bay, which is an important coal-export harbour.

-There are several tertiary institutions of learning, such as the University of KwaZulu-Natal and the Durban Institute of Technology.
+There are several tertiary institutions of learning, including the University of KwaZulu-Natal, University of Zululand, Mangosuthu University of Technology and Durban University of Technology.
 KwaZulu-Natal is the only province with a monarchy specifically provided for in the Constitution of the Republic of South Africa of 1996.

+Capital: Pietermaritzburg

+Principal languages:

+isiZulu 82,5% × (Ara \sim

+English 12,5% 1423

+Afrikaans 1,0% mar -

+Population: 11 538 325 ~~~~

-Capital: Pietermaritzburg Principal languages: isiZulu 82,5% English 12,5% Afrikaans 1,0% Population: 11 531 628 Percentage share of the total population: 19,3% Area: 94 361 km2 Source: Stats SA's Mid-year population estimates of 2020 and Community Survey of 2016.
+Percentage share of the total population: 19,0%

+Area: 94 361 km 2

+Source: Stats SA's Mid-year population estimates of 2022 and Community Survey of 2016.